Free Real Estate Practice Exam | ADHI Schools

 d. all of these conditions exist.

-b. forfeiture.
+b. condition could result in forfeiture.